If you’re not ranking for anything you try, no matter how specific, it may be an indexing problem.

 - The information architecture of your website.
 Is everything functioning as it should from a technical standpoint?
 Is the server handling the load as it should?

 - Your internal linking structure.
 Do you have sufficient internal links to support regular crawling?
-You can be fairly liberal with internal links as they provide useful context, but don’t go overboard with them as it will risk a penalty.
+You can be fairly liberal with internal links as they provide useful context.
+Use this free link opportunities tool to check if you are missing any relevant internal links.

 - Your breadcrumb setup.
 Are pages nested correctly and set in the right categories?
 Maintaining a logical internal structure is very important for showing search engines that your pages are worth indexing.